matomo-org/developer-documentation/docs/generated/master/Piwik/Url.md

 ### `getQueryStringFromParameters()` <a name="getQueryStringFromParameters"></a>

-Converts an an array of parameters name =&gt; value mappings to a query string.
+Converts an an array of parameters name => value mappings to a query string.

 #### Signature